bretep/webcast-auto-conf/README.md

     4. Click `Save Configuration` button

 ## How to use after firmware install
-1. Schedule and event in the [Meetinghouse Webcast](https://webcast.churchofjesuschrist.org/) portal.
+1. Schedule an event in the [Meetinghouse Webcast](https://webcast.churchofjesuschrist.org/) portal.
     1. Select the encoder you registered in __Select Your Encoder__
 2. Your device will now auto configure when the [Meetinghouse Webcast](https://webcast.churchofjesuschrist.org/) starts the event.